What is the LEPC?

 Creating an account with E-Plan and filing electronically will meet State and County requirements.

-More EPCRA and Tier II guidance from the State of North Carolina can be found at: EPCRA guidelines
+More EPCRA and Tier II guidance from the State of North Carolina can be found at: EPCRA guidelines and Tier II guidelines.

 The NC SERC conducted an in-depth review and concluded that a standardized, internet-based system would benefit the users and filers of Tier II information.
 Experience shows internet-based submissions improve compliance and reduce costs for the regulated community.
 This process also provides an effective data management tool for emergency management officials and the first-responder community.
 Facilities can quickly update information such as chemical lists, material safety data sheets (MSDSs) and contact information on-line as circumstances within the facility change.
 This allows responders access to real-time, up-to-date information.